elshaka/odin-fakebook/README.md

 ## Installation and getting started

-In order to see this project up and running, you'll need a computer with [PostgreSQL](https://www.postgresql.org/) and [Ruby](ruby-lang.org) on [Rails](rubyonrails.org) properly installed and set-up.
-If that is your case, the following sequence of commands may help you install this project:
+To run this locally you'll need [PostgreSQL](https://www.postgresql.org/) and [Ruby](ruby-lang.org) on [Rails](rubyonrails.org) properly installed and set-up.
+If that's your case the following sequence of commands may help you install this project:

 ```
 git clone https://github.com/frederico-miranda/odin-fakebook/